Createdd/Writing/2020/articles/amdGpuOnMac.md

 ![](../assets/amdGpuOnMac_2020-09-30-19-04-11.png)

 This shows that the GPU setup should work.
-Now lets get into an actual implementation.
+Now let's get into actual implementation.

 ## Actual implementation